matter-labs/zksync-docs/content/10.quick-start/_upgrading/_transparent/_hardhat_transparent_contract_upgradability.md

 Review the [`upgradeCrowdfundingCampaign.ts`](https://github.com/dutterbutter/zksync-quickstart-guide/blob/db/contract-upgrade/deploy/upgrade-scripts/upgradeCrowdfundingCampaign.ts)
 script located within the `deploy/upgrade-scripts` directory to begin.

+Ensure to replace `YOUR_PROXY_ADDRESS_HERE` with the actual address of your deployed Transparent Proxy from the previous deployment step.

 ```typescript
 import { getWallet } from "../utils";
 import { Deployer } from '@matterlabs/hardhat-zksync';